captainbeeheart/openfreestyle/README.md

 The sensor provides a Temperature probe and once the spike removed, exposes 2 pads that are linked to ADCs.

+**Latest update** : Rebith of a dead sensor is functional !
+Valid temperature measurements for about 10 days!

 !! **WARNING** **This project should not be used on functional or new sensors as it may damage the sensor.
 Only use expired sensors.**